Like its name, Tillandsia Xerographica has a distinct character and appearance.

-You need to fertilize them once every month or two during summer and 0 times in the winter.
+You need to fertilize them once every month or two during summer and avoid fertilization during winter.

-These plants do not need soil to grow, and they can grow properly attached to a tree as well.
+These plants do not need soil; they can also grow properly attached to a tree.

-It would be best if you could avoid fertilizers that contain copper, as they may have adverse effects on the plant.
+It would be best to avoid copper fertilizers, as they may adversely affect the plant.

-If you overfertilize the plant, it may show symptoms like yellowing of lower leaves, leaf tips turning brown and crispy, wilting of lower leaves, etc.
+Overfertilizing the plant may show symptoms like yellowing of lower leaves, leaf tips turning brown and crispy, wilting of lower leaves, etc.

-In such cases, you can wash away the excess fertilizer or leach the soil.
+You can wash away the excess fertilizer or leach the soil in such cases.